-HSEMD has worked with government and private-sector partners to develop specialized capabilities that may be used for the benefit of all Iowans.
-Homeland security and emergency response teams are recognized under Code of Iowa 29C, and are deployed as a resource to supplement and enhance disrupted and overburdened local emergency and disaster operations.
+HSEMD has partnered with local governments and private-sector organizations to develop specialized capabilities that may be utilized during times where local capability doesn’t exist, or has been exhausted.
+These emergency response teams have been established to support all Iowans during times of need.
+Iowa’s emergency response teams are recognized under Code of Iowa 29C, and are deployed as a resource to supplement and enhance disrupted and overburdened local emergency and disaster operations.
 These teams may also be deployed to provide assistance to other states under the Emergency Management Assistance Compact.

 HSEMD does not directly operate any of these teams.
-Rather, the State has put into place several memorandums of understanding (MOUs) that enable HSEMD to contract with the teams to respond if the need arises.
+Rather, the State has put into place memorandums of understanding (MOUs) with host organizations that enable HSEMD to contract with the teams to respond if the need arises.
 Individually, the teams may provide support to other jurisdictions within the state through separate local agreements, without assistance from state government.

-The Explosive Ordnance (EOD, or "bomb squad") cadre provides statewide coverage for the detection and disposal of explosive weapons.
-This group of highly-trained professionals is built on a foundation of seven nationally-accredited state and local teams: Cedar Rapids, Des Moines, the Quad Cities, Waterloo, Johnson County/City of Marion, Pottawattamie County, and the Iowa State Fire Marshal’s Office.
+The Explosive Ordnance Disposal Team (EOD, or “bomb squad”) cadre provides statewide coverage for the detection and disposal of explosive weapons.
+This group of highly-trained professionals is built on a foundation of seven nationally accredited state and local teams: Cedar Rapids, Des Moines, the Quad Cities, Waterloo, Johnson County/City of Marion, Pottawattamie County, and the Iowa State Fire Marshal’s Office.

 These teams are fully operational and can be deployed to any location in the state.
 All bomb squad technicians are required to have been trained in a rigorous three-month program at the FBI’s National Academy in Quantico, Va.
 Each team is comprised of at least two trained bomb technicians.